ssube/VoodooShader/README.md

 ## Voodoo Shader Framework
-### version 0.5.0 - alpha
+### version 0.5.2 - alpha
 #### [VoodooShader.com](http://www.voodooshader.com)

 -----

 ### 1. Summary

-The Voodoo Shader Framework is a comprehensive graphics framework for adding and extending shaders during development or after release.
-Voodoo works with both Direct3D and OpenGL, in games and other applications.
+Voodoo Shader improves and extends graphics in old and new games.
+It's fast, stable, open-source, and runs on ATi/AMD and nVidia with DirectX or OpenGL.

 Voodoo uses a system of core modules and adapters to provide the widest compatibility and best performance possible across a wide range of applications and APIs.
 This core framework remains constant between target applications and adapters,